Lenmbugua/CPP-PRACTICALS/README.md

 When the user initializes an object with another object of the same type (copy initialization).
 Explicit (User-Defined) Copy Constructor
 It is the user-defined constructor.
 This gives you access to customize the copy behavior like creating a deep copy instead of the default shallow copy.

+**Rule of Three/Five**
+The Rule of Three and Rule of Five suggest while defining a copy constructor (ClassName(const ClassName& other)) you should also define:

+The Rule of Three and Rule of Five suggest while defining a copy constructor (ClassName(const ClassName& other)) you should also define:

+Rule of Three:
+destructor (~ClassName()).
+And copy assignment operator (ClassName& operator=(const ClassName& other)), to ensure that memory is correctly managed.
+Rule of Five:
+move constructor (ClassName(ClassName&& other)). move assignment operator (ClassName& operator=(ClassName&& other))".
+These special member functions are necessary for the proper management of dynamic memory and other and other resources like file handling or network connections in a class.
+**Deep Copy vs. Shallow Copy**
+In C++, deep copy and shallow copy are different ways of copying objects and they are important when a class involves dynamic memory management.

+1. Shallow Copy
+It occurs when an object is copied in such a way that both original and copied objects share the same resources.
+This means that the copy constructor or copy assignment operator simply copies the values of data members (like pointers), without allocating new memory or making independent copies of the resources.